AlibabaCloudDocs/bi/intl.en-US/Quick Start/Create a report/Example: Create workbooks.md

 # Example: Create workbooks {#task_p4j_qqp_5db .task}

 You can only create workbooks in the Workspace of Quick BI Enterprise or Quick BI Pro.
 The workbook feature is unavailable in Personal Space.
 This example uses a dataset named company\_sales\_record to create a commodity sales and trading table.
-For more information about basic dataset operations, see [Example: Create datasets](intl.en-US/Quick Start/Preparations/Example: Create datasets.md#).

 ## Create workbooks {#task_vcl_djq_5db}